thorinii/ast-editor-experiments/README.md

 ## TODO

 * Immutable state & dispatch/reducer system
-  * Use Object.freeze
   * Use dispatchers in KeyMap
+  * Refactor JS file structure
+  * Use reducers
+  * Use selectors to patch up 'null' states etc
   * Split into KeyMap, CursorHandling, and DefaultKeyMapConfig
 * Asynchronous compilation
   * Compile and test the code
     * Render the result in an output pane